The "handedness" of language: Directional symmetry breaking of sign usage in words: Supplementary Information

 {\bf Egyptian (Hieroglyphs):} Ancient Egyptian, a member of the Afro-Asiatic (Hamito-Semitic) language family, is written using a mixed system (also referred to as a logoconsonantal system~\cite{Daniels1996r}) with several hundreds of {\em hieroglyph} signs that can represent logograms, phonograms and/or determinatives~\cite{Coulmas2003}.
-We have used as data 39934 entries (comprising two or more hieroglyph signs) of the {\em Middle Egyptian Dictionary} compiled by Mark Vygus (updated April 2015, \textit{http://www.pyramidtext sonline.com/ MarkVygusDictionary.pdf}, accessed: 22nd May, 2015).
-The hieroglyphic signs are represented using the Gardiner sign list numbering system~\cite{Gardiner1957}, the signary for the database used by us comprising 1860 distinct signs.
-The sign sequences range in length from 2 to 17 hieroglyphs, the average length being 5.11.
+We have used as data 39933 unique sequences comprising two or more hieroglyph signs of the {\em Middle Egyptian Dictionary} compiled by Mark Vygus (updated April 2015, \textit{http://www.pyramidtext sonline.com/ MarkVygusDictionary.pdf}, accessed: 22nd May, 2015).
+The hieroglyphic signs are represented using the Gardiner sign list numbering system~\cite{Gardiner1957}, the signary for the database used by us comprising 1859 distinct signs.
+The sign sequences range in length from 2 to 17 hieroglyphs, the average length being 5.12.
 The conventional direction of reading hieroglyphic sequences is ``toward the face of human or animal pictograms, i.e., the signs are turned towards the beginning of the inscription''~\cite{Daniels1996r}.
 In the database used by us all sequences have been oriented so as to read from left to right.

-{\bf English:} We have used the \textit{Mieliestronk} list of 58111 distinct words (comprising two or more letters) of the English language - belonging to the Germanic branch of the Indo-European language family - that has been compiled by merging several different word-lists (\textit{ http://www.mie liestronk.com/wordlist.html}, accessed: 4th December 2011).
+{\bf English:} We have used the \textit{Mieliestronk} list of 58109 distinct words (comprising two or more letters) of the English language - belonging to the Germanic branch of the Indo-European language family - that has been compiled by merging several different word-lists (\textit{ http://www.mieliestronk.com/wordlist.html}, accessed: 4th December 2011).
 The words vary in length from 2 to 22 letters, the average being 8.34.
 The signary consists of the 26 lower case letters of the English alphabet.
 The list excludes spellings that are considered to be non-British.
 If a word is hyphenated, it is listed in unhyphenated form by removing the punctuation mark.
 The list contains some multiword phrases that are in common usage, rendered as a single word.
 Several words are included in both their singular and plural forms.
+Note that this is the word list for English that is included in the Supplementary Data Sets.